Shut Up & Write

-We are running semi-regular monthly sessions with morning tea or dinner and snacks, for half-days or after working hours.
-These sessions are great support for study and will help you beat procrastination and meet other graduate students.
+We are running semi-regular monthly sessions which are great support for study and will help you beat procrastination and meet other graduate students.

 We use the Pomodoro Technique (25 minutes writing with 5-minute breaks) and teach the generative method to make sessions as productive as possible.
 We will provide you with information and resources to power your studies.
 You can work on anything you like, but you must be writing.

 Shut Up and Write sessions are now run virtually on Zoom, and you can join into upcoming sessions here.

 Registration links are here: